Part 5 of 5

 When your equipment fails, what should you do?

-Do your equipment operators and maintenance personal need to feel ownership for the equipment they operator or maintain?
+Do your equipment operators and maintenance personnel need to feel ownership for the equipment they operate or maintain?

 The Next Steps